AMSC22-23/stochastic-optimization-lib/README.md

    All the plots are stored in the `/plots` folder.
    NB: we choose to have different scripts since each of them manages data in a different way: the first takes a single file, the second aggregates more files data, and the last manages files to produce an animation.

+# Documentation

-The complete documentation of the public interface of our project can be consulted [here](https://amsc22-23.github.io/stochastic-optimization-lib/)
+The complete documentation can be consulted [here](https://amsc22-23.github.io/stochastic-optimization-lib/)

 ## Authors
 - Pierpaolo Marzo